Napoleon Bonaparte: History, Accomplishments, Demise, & Death

-Napoleon’s duty now required him to defend the constitutional republic against opposition including the declaration of war on the Dutch Republic and Great Britain.
+Napoleon’s duty now required him to defend the constitutional republic against opposition, especially from European monarchs that wanted nothing than France to return France to monarchy.
+This led to France declaring war on the Dutch Republic and Great Britain.

 Napoleon had connections with Augustine Robespierre, the brother of Maximilien Robespierre, the main force behind the terror and violence against enemies of the revolution.
 He was promoted to Brigadier General during this time but when Maximilien lost power and was executed with his brother, Napoleon was put under house arrest due to his connection with the brothers.

-Napoleon led his army in a series of battles against the army of Austria.
-They signed the treaty of Campo Formio in 1797 giving the French some territories.
-In the following year, the French directory, a group of five who had been in power since 1795 offered for Napoleon to lead them to invade England.
+He led his army in a series of battles against the army of Austria.
+They signed the treaty of Campo Formio in 1797, giving the French some territories.
+In the following year, the French directory, a group of five who had been in power since 1795 tasked Napoleon to prepare an invasion of England,

 He believed that their forces were not ready so he suggested that they rather invade Egypt in order to destroy the routes of trade between Britain and India.

-His army emerged victorious against Egypt at the battle of the Pyramids in July 1798.
+His army emerged victorious against Egypt at the Battle of the Pyramids in July 1798.
 Not long after, his forces got stranded after his fleet was almost destroyed by the British at the battle of the Nile in August 1798.
-Napoleon’s Army again went on to invade Syria which was under the rule of the Ottoman Empire but was defeated.
-Napoleon chose to abandon his army in Egypt and return to France.
+His army again went on to invade Syria which was under the rule of the Ottoman Empire.
+Having suffered defeats at the hands of the Anglo-Ottoman forces in Egypt, Napoleon chose to abandon his army in Egypt and return to France.